Inside the Process: The Spanglish Translation of LA PRIETTY GUOMAN

 Now, to give you an inside look at the resulting process, Lark Communications Apprentice Wenxuan Xue interviewed César and Nissy about what it was like to work internationally and in multiple languages, how different audiences received the play, and why this was the story César felt was the one that needed to be shared with these varied communities.

 This interview has been edited for length and clarity.
-Content Warning: This piece includes homophobic and transphobic slurs.
+Content Warning: This piece includes reference to homophobic and transphobic slurs.

 Wenxuan Xue: How did you start creating the piece, and why did you want to develop it through The Lark’s Exchange?